vime-js/vime/README.md

 Each can weigh as much as ~10 kB.
 Thus, after adding only 3 providers such as YouTube, Dailymotion and Vimeo you'll incur an additional 25 - 30 kB overhead.

+* **Poor documentation**.
+This is mostly directed at Videojs, there documentation feels clunky and difficult to navigate + understand.

+* Lack of **testing**.
+Videojs has a good set of unit tests but no e2e tests, and Plyr has no tests at all.
+This makes both libraries vulnerable to breakage.
+I'll admit Vime has no tests just yet either, but it is one of our highest priorities.

 * They are not built with modern **UI framework** capabilities.
 We've learnt a lot about building user interfaces over the last decade.
 It's best to not reinvent the wheel and use existing frameworks.
 Most importantly, they help with providing structure, solutions to common problems, code reusability, improved development experience